 Step 3 - Attach the New Seat to a Board

-Drill 4 holes in the board or metal and through the chair bottom and attach the chair to the metal or board with the round-headed bolts.
-If the bolts stick up too far and may be uncomfortable to sit on, try to recess them a little.
+Drill four holes in the board or metal and through the chair bottom and attach the chair to the metal or board with the round-headed bolts.
+If the bolts stick up too far and maybe uncomfortable to sit on, try to recess them a little.

 Step 4 - Attach the New Seat

 Remove the original stool seat and attach the new one.
 Make sure that the seat will be stable when weight is put on it.
 Now you have a new, colorful bar stool.
-Make other stool the same way, maybe with different colors if you like.
+Make other stools the same way, or with different colors if you prefer.

 Step 5 - Paint the Stool

-Depending on what the bar stool is made from, paint it in contrasting or complimenting colors to the seat.
+Depending on what the bar stool is made from, paint it in contrasting or complementing colors to the seat.